dboddie-canonical-work/disgorged-docs/snapcraft-top-level-metadata.rst

 The identifying name of the snap.

 It must start with an ASCII character and can only contain letters in lower case, numbers, and hyphens, and it can’t start or end with a hyphen.
-The name must be unique if you want to `publish to the Snap Store <releasing-your-app.md>`__.
+The name must be unique if you want to :ref:`publish to the Snap Store <releasing-your-app>`.

-For help on choosing a name and registering it on the Snap Store, see `Registering your app name <registering-your-app-name.md>`__.
+For help on choosing a name and registering it on the Snap Store, see :ref:`Registering your app name <registering-your-app-name>`.

 Example: ``my-awesome-app``